CaptainDario/Python-Qt-template/README.md

 ## Getting started

-Clone or use this repos as a template for your own PySide2 project.
+Clone or use this repos as a template for your own qt project.
-Than install the dependencies with:
+Afterwards, install the dependencies with:

 ``` python
 pip install -r requirements.txt
 ```

+Additionally, you need to install a qt-python binding, for example PySide6.

-Afterwards this template should be initialized with:
+Now this template can be cnofigured:

 * In the `about.py` some variables like: application name, version no. and repo URL need to be set for your application.
 * In the `settings.py` you can define your settings which can be saved and loaded with the `IO.save_settings()` and `IO.load_settings`